 - Take the TCA peeling lightly.
 It is the most frequent mistake.

-- Not dong trial tests (with water, as I suggest).
+- Not doing trial tests for application with water, as I suggest.

 - Not waiting for skin recovery times and therefore do them too frequently.

 - Not choosing a reliable and certified product.
 Never buy on sites of dubious origin.
 NEVER!

 - Not asking about the procedure.
 If you are at the doctor, ask to see which TCA he’s using and at what concentration, and ask for pre- and post-peel information.
 It is not a good sign if the doctor is in a hurry.
 You are entitled to understand how it works and how the doctor will proceed.